wistingcn/WiLearning/admin/README.md

-# WiMeeting Admin
+# WiLearning Admin
-the web admin of WiMeeting. build by Angular + Material
+the web admin of WiLearning. build by Angular + Material